diodechain/diode-docs/content/docs/Features/chat-with-other-team-members.md

 **How to start chatting**

-1\. <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener">Setup Diode Drive on your main computer</a>
+1\. <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener">Setup Diode Collab on your main computer</a>

-If you have not already setup Diode Drive, follow the instructions in <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>this article</strong></a>.
+If you have not already setup Diode Collab, follow the instructions in <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>this article</strong></a>.

-After you've completed those steps, you will have Diode Drive installed on your computer with your first Zone.
+After you've completed those steps, you will have Diode Collab installed on your computer with your first Zone.

 2\.
 [Invite another Team Member to a Zone](https://app.docs.diode.io/docs/using/add-a-team-member-or-additional-device/)